Peru Iquitos Jungle canopy walk Iquitos Lodge

 How to get to Puerto Maldonado in Peru

-A person can drive, fly, take a bus and even cycle to Puerto Maldonado, Peru’s gateway to the Southern Amazon, Tambopata National Reserve, and Manu National Park.
-However, flying is your quickest and most popular option.
+You can drive, fly, take a bus, or even cycle to Puerto Maldonado, Peru’s gateway to the Southern Amazon, Tambopata National Reserve, and Manu National Park.
+However, flying is the quickest and most popular option.

-Cusco Puerto Maldonado bus: The 477 km Bus-journey from Cusco to Puerto Maldonado takes about 10 hours.
-Be prepared for the less comfortable trip with only one 30-minute stop at Quince Mill.
+Cusco Puerto Maldonado bus: The 477 km Bus Journey from Cusco to Puerto Maldonado takes about 10 hours.
+Be prepared for a less comfortable trip with only one 30-minute stop at Quince Mill.

 Man departed Latam airways plane at Puerto Maldonado airport airport